-Genetically modified organisms are created when the DNA of an organism is inserted into another in a non-natural way.
+Genetically modified organisms (GMOs) are created when the DNA of an organism is inserted into another in a non-natural way.

 1. They are everywhere

-Almost all of the corn, soy, cotton, canola, and sugar beets grown in America are genetically engineered to either produce a pesticide within the plant or survive being drenched in weed-killing chemicals.
+Almost all of the corn, soy, cotton, canola, and sugar beets are grown in America are genetically engineered to either produce a pesticide within the plant or survive being drenched in weed-killing chemicals.
 GMO crops are likely to wind up in almost every processed food, and you probably don’t know, since it’s not labeled.

 2. They are keeping secrets

-There are many countries that require labeling if certain product contains GMO ingredients, but not in the USA yet, leaving many consumers in the dark.
+There are many countries that require labeling if a certain product contains GMO ingredients, but not in the USA yet, leaving many consumers in the dark.
 If they don’t want to say what’s in there, it’s probably not good, at all.